Contents:

 Over the past six years, firms registered under defence-related SIC codes have - unsurprisingly - received the largest share of MOD procurement spending.

-However, while these firms dominate in terms of total value, the most significant growth in MOD spending has come from the Facilities Management (FM) and Construction sectors.
+However, while these firms dominate in terms of total value, the most significant growth in MOD spending has come from the Facilities Management (FM) and Construction sector.

-This increase can largely be attributed to MOD's Future Defence Infrastructure Services (FDIS) programme, which set aside £1.6bn to upgrade and maintain the UK defence estate.
+Some of this increase can be attributed to MOD's Future Defence Infrastructure Services (FDIS) programme, which set aside £1.6bn to upgrade and maintain the UK defence estate.

 Other large sectors include digital & consultancy, logistics, utilities, property, and professional services.